Risk Factors Dashboard

 Our business is directly impacted by factors such as economic, political and market conditions, broad trends in industry and finance, legislative and regulatory changes, changes in government monetary and fiscal policies and inflation, all of which are beyond our control.
 Any deterioration in economic conditions, whether caused by national or local concerns, in particular any further economic slowdown in the markets we operate in, could result in the following consequences, any of which could hurt our business materially: loan delinquencies may increase; problem assets and foreclosures may increase; demand for our products and services may decrease; low cost or non-interest bearing deposits may decrease; and collateral for loans made by us, especially real estate, may decline in value, in turn reducing customers’ borrowing power, and reducing the value of assets and collateral associated with our existing loans.

 Our success significantly depends upon the growth in population, income levels, deposits, and housing starts in our markets.
 If the communities in which we operate do not grow or if prevailing economic conditions locally or nationally are unfavorable, our business may not succeed.
 An economic downturn or prolonged recession may result in the deterioration of the quality of our loan portfolio and reduce our level of deposits, which in turn would hurt its business.
-An economic downturn or prolonged recession may result in the deterioration of the 30Table of Contentsquality of our loan portfolio and reduce our level of deposits, which in turn would hurt its business.
 If we experience an economic downturn or a prolonged economic recession occurs in the economy as a whole, borrowers will be less likely to repay their loans as scheduled.
 Unlike many larger institutions, we are not able to spread the risks of unfavorable local economic conditions across a large number of diversified economies.
 An economic downturn could, therefore, result in losses that materially and adversely affect our business.

 Interruption of our customers’ supply chains and federal funding could negatively impact their business and operations and impact their ability to repay their loans.